The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Host Library Creation (HOSTLIB)

-We train the normalizing flow on the CosmoDC2 galaxies for 30 epochs using maximum likelihood estimation.
+We train the normalizing flow on the 40M $r<28$ CosmoDC2 galaxies for 30 epochs using maximum likelihood estimation.
 Then, for each galaxy, we sample a new redshift $z_\text{PZFlow}$ from the normalizing flow.
 These new redshifts are consistent with the galaxies' photometry, stellar masses, and star formation rates, but are slightly perturbed from their original values (see left and middle panels of Fig.~\ref{fig:pzflow_shifts}).
 For $92\%$ of the galaxies, the change in redshift is $\delta z < 0.1$.
-While $8\%$ of redshifts have more substantial perturbations, we stress that each perturbed redshift is consistent with that galaxy's photometry, stellar mass, and star formation rate.
-It should not be surprising that, for some galaxies, a substantially different redshift remains consistent with its other properties \citep{salvator2019}.
+While $8\%$ of redshifts have more substantial perturbations, we stress that each perturbed redshift is consistent with that galaxy's observed and derived properties.
+It should not be surprising that, for some galaxies, a substantially different redshift remains consistent with its other properties \citep{salvator2019}, particularly if the original distribution contained discrete artifacts.

-We adjust each galaxy's absolute magnitude to be consistent with its apparent magnitude given its new luminosity distance.
+We next adjust each galaxy's absolute magnitude to retain the same apparent magnitude given its shifted luminosity distance.
 The right panel of Fig.~\ref{fig:pzflow_shifts} shows the size of these adjustments.
 For $93\%$ of galaxies, the absolute magnitude change is $\delta M < 0.2$.
 We expect the small magnitude perturbations to lie within the realistic scatter of galaxy properties.

 We have perturbed the galaxy redshifts with the goal of removing the discrete tracks in colour-redshift space that would lead to overly-optimistic photo-$z$ estimates.
 We present the original and re-sampled redshift distributions in the upper and lower panels of Fig.~\ref{fig:pzflow_sfr}, respectively, in which only a fraction of the tracks remain (and these are primarily at very high redshift).